farblos/wpg2dk/README.md

     Metadata](#extracting-the-wpg-metadata).

-2. From the SQLite database, extract the WPG metadata and convert it into XMP files, called "intermediate XMP files".
+2. From the SQLite database, extract the WPG metadata and convert it into XMP files, called "intermediate XMP files" in the following.

     See section [Converting the WPG
     Metadata](#converting-the-wpg-metadata).

-3. Inject the metadata of the intermediate XMP files into the media files with ExifTool.
+3. Inject the metadata contained in the intermediate XMP files into the media files with ExifTool.

-    ```
-    exiftool -tagsFromFile '%:3d%F.xmp' ~/Pictures/IMG_2882.jpg
-    ```
+    See section [Injecting the WPG
+    Metadata](#injecting-the-wpg-metadata).

 4. Reread the image metadata with digiKam.

-An an alternative to the third step, you can also inject the intermediate XMP files into sidecar XMP files written by (and read from) digiKam, thus leaving your precious media files unchanged.

 This project has been developed and tested on "family photo collection scope".
 Most of the media consisted of JPEGs.